Francisco Rodríguez Jr.: Rodríguez Jr. vs. Yafai

 Rodríguez was in mandatory position to challenge British boxer Galal Yafai for his WBC interim flyweight title.
 The fight went to purse bids, with a winning bid of $222,000 by sole bidders Matchroom Boxing in March 2025.
 In April, the card was announced to take place at the bp pulse LIVE in Birmingham, England on 21 June 2025.

 Rodríguez became the new WBC interim champion after defeating Yafai via a lopsided unanimous decision.
 Rodríguez showed that his experience, toughness, and all-around ability was too much for Yafai.
 The scorecards read 119–108, 119–108, and 118–109 all in favour of Rodríguez.
 He applied a non-stop attack from the beginning, while Yafai was never allowed to get close to hurting him.
 Yafai showed a lot of heart to hear the final bell.
 By mid fight, both boxers were cut around the eyes.
 Yafai was dropped in the seventh round, only for the referee to not call it a knockdown. it was evident from here that Yafai needed a stoppage, but he could not keep up with the pace Rodríguez had set.
 Prior to the ninth round, both men were checked over by the ringside doctor.
 Yafai was dropped in the twelfth round, but beat the count.
 His trainer Rob McCracken had the towel in his hands from this point, but allowed his boxer to hear the final bell.
 Rodríguez was now the mandatory for full champion Kenshiro Teraji.
 Rodríguez threw over 1000 punches, landing over half of them.
 CompuBox showed Rodríguez landed 575 of 1089 punches thrown (53%) and Yafai connected with 230 of his 795 thrown (34%).
 It was later revealed that Rodríguez tested positive for the cardiac stimulant heptaminol, resulting in the WBC reinstating Yafai as interim champion.
-The WBC also requested the BBBofC to overturn the result to a no contest, though this has not yet come to pass.
+The WBC also requested the BBBofC to overturn the result to a no contest.
 Rodríguez was later cleared of intentional drug use but placed by the WBC on a 12-month probationary period.
 A rematch with Yafai was originally ordered but later canceled.
 It emerged that Rodríguez had also failed a post-fight drug test in his previous fight against Josue Jesus Morales on 15 December 2024 in San Antonio, Texas, a result scored as a unanimous decision win but changed to a no contest.

 On 25 October 2025, Rodríguez defeated Jesus Faro (17–11, 12 KOs) by TKO in the second round.
 Faro was a late replacement for Raul Rubio.

+Rodríguez was handed a two-year ban from boxing in the UK on 30 March 2026 for his failed drug test following the fight with Yafai.
+The ban is retroactive and began on 30 July 2025 and will end on 30 July 2027.
+Furthermore, the result was eventually overturned to a no contest on March 30, 2026.